 If the teacher needs to make an unexpected cancellation, she will provide at least 24 hours notice to the student or parent, except in case of sudden illness or emergency, in which case she will provide as much advance notice as possible.
 If the teacher misses or cancels a lesson, a make-up lesson will be offered.
 In the event a make-up lesson for a teacher absence is impossible or impractical, that lesson will not count towards the student’s lesson total for the semester.

 Attendance at group classes is expected and important.
 No refunds or make-ups will be offered for student absences from group class.

-Tuition covers 16 private lessons, 8 group lessons, a recital, piano accompaniment, and a parent lecture between September 13, 2016 and February 1, 2017.
+Tuition covers 16 private lessons, 8 group lessons, a recital, piano accompaniment, and a parent lecture between February 1, 2017 and June 14, 2017.
 Payment is due by the first lesson of the semester.
 The late fee is $25.
-Payment may be made by check or on Paypal.
+Payment may be made by check or online.

 30-minute private + group = $785 credit (check $760)

 45-minute private + group = $1030 credit (check $1000)

 60-minute private + group = $1275 credit (check $1240)

 Spring Solo Recital